Hike at a Glance

 The best place to begin the Southern Headlands Walk is at Narrawallee Inlet, the trail’s northernmost point.
 The drive takes around three hours if coming from Sydney, and you’ll find free parking along Narrawallee Inlet Road.
 For those coming from the south, Burrill Lake marks the southern end of the walk, with parking available at both the East and Western Arm picnic areas.
 Given the one-way nature of the trail, a ‘car shuffle’ is the most convenient option—leaving one vehicle at the endpoint and using a second car to return to the starting location ensures a hassle-free finish to your hike.

-Closest towns to this walk: Berry, Kangaroo Valley, Nowra, Sussex Inlet, The Shoalhaven, Ulladulla
+Nearby towns: Berry, Kangaroo Valley, Nowra, Sussex Inlet, The Shoalhaven, Ulladulla

 About the region